-He may be ‘last century’ but Garfield is still as popular today as he ever was!
+He may be from the last Century but the Garfield is still as popular today as he ever was!
 Is the Garfield cat based on a real cat?
 Is he a particular breed?
 Find out everything you need to know about this famous cartoon cat right here.

 The black patterns over Garfield’s face, back, and tail resemble a mackerel tabby cat pattern.
 His round face and hooded eyes give him a Persian cat appearance.

 In this article, we answer one of the most popular questions to reveal the cat that Garfield was modeled on back in 1978.
 You are about to finally discover everything there is to know about Garfield the Cat.

 1. Why was Garfield named Garfield?